Crisis Management at the Red Cross during Hurricane Katrina

 13:28 – Connor on how the Red Cross uses the internet to communicate with the public: “We take the web and internet very seriously…we're going to put more importance to it”because it is a channel that we can use to let the public know what the Red Cross message is directly, unadulterated by reporters or other kinds of gatekeepers.”

-15:53 – Connor offers words of advice to other corporate communicators who are asked questions that they cannot answer.
+15:53 – Connor offers advice to other corporate communicators who are asked questions they cannot answer.

 17:36 – Connor on what the ambushed, unprepared executive should say to the media.